bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

     instanceId: ""
     # -- Database name of the Spanner database.
 Defaults to `bufstream` if not specified.
     databaseName: ""
+  postgres:
+    # -- Postgres DSN.
+    dsn: ""
+    # -- Kubernetes secret with a `dsn` key containing a Postgres DSN.
+    secretName: ""
+    # -- Environment variable name containing a Postgres DSN.
+See `bufstream.deployment.extraEnv` for configuring environment variables.
+    env: ""
+    # -- Cloud SQL configuration.
+    cloudsql:
+      # -- Cloud SQL instance connection name to connect to, typically in the format "project-name:region:instance-name".
+      instance: ""
+      # -- Connect using CloudSQL IAM authentication.
+      iam: false
+      # -- Connect to the CloudSQL instance using a private IP.
+      privateIP: false
+    # -- Connection pool configuration.
+    pool:
+      # -- The maximum size of the connection pool.
+Defaults to 10.
+      maxConnections: 0
+      # -- The minimum size of the connection pool.
+      minConnections: 0
 storage:
   # -- Which object storage that bufstream is using.
   # Currently, `gcs` and `s3` are supported.